joseck0510/meal_planner/design_sprint_notes.md

 ## MVP

-* Planner with recipe titles
+* Weekly planner with recipe titles
-* Covers 7 days
+* Covers 7 days, 3 meal slots a day
-* Has menu with courses
+* Meal suggestions based on what's in inventory
+* Ability to create recipes from scratch
-* Ability to add menus to breakfast, lunch and/or dinner
+* Ability to add recipes from another website
+* Outputs shopping list based on menu plan and inventory
+* Subtracts from inventory automatically from the recipes used
+* Inventory can be manually updated
 * User accounts
 * AJAX/Asynchronous